 Automatic drip coffee makers have an internal thermostat to control the water temperature and they range from 155 F. to 205 F. depending on the make and model.
 Most machines will not allow the customer to change this setting—a feature most of us don’t think about when selecting a coffeemaker.

-Manual coffee makers like Chemex (8-cup about $36) and Aeropress (about $30) leave this matter up to the brewer.
+Manual coffee makers like Chemex (8-cup) and Aeropress leave this matter up to the brewer.
 When I use my Aeropress, I heat the water to boiling, then allow it to cool for just a few minutes until my instant read thermometer hits 190 F. Using this method I make only the amount we will consume immediately.
 Keeping it hot is not an issue.

 Neither of these two automatic coffeemakers that brew hot coffee are cheap.
 However, both are inexpensive when you consider you will not be replacing either one, for a very long time, if ever.